 Here are a few valuable lessons I learned from Ed Bestoso.

-# 1 You Need to Join the Right Company at the Right Time
+# 1: Join the Right Company at the Right Time

 Timing is everything in this industry.
 Ed joined Melaleuca in the Golden Years, way back in 1991 when Melaleuca was just getting started.
 Because he joined the company at the right time, he got to experience the “momentum growth” of the company.
 I’m not saying he didn’t have to work hard to build his business, because he did.
-But when you join the right company at the right time, things are that much easier.
+But when you join the right company in the early stages, it’s a lot easier to become successful than joining the company after it is saturated.

-# 2 You Need to Stick With One Company for the Long Haul
+# 2: Stick With One Company for the Long Haul

-BONUS TIP: Stay humble!
-Despite his monumental success, he is one of the kindest and most humble leaders in our industry.
+Despite his monumental success with Melaleuca, Ed is one of the kindest and most humble leaders in our industry.
 His success never went to his head.
 That’s probably what I admire about him the most.
+He’s a heart-felt, servant driven leader.

-Ed Bestoso is the ultimate MLM and Melaleuca Success Story.
-He is a dynamic leader, great motivator and amazing sponsor.
+In conclusion, Ed Bestoso is the ultimate MLM and Melaleuca Success Story.
+He is a dynamic leader, great motivator, and amazing sponsor.
 If you were going to join Melaleuca today, he is the type of sponsor you would want to work with.

 On a side note, if you’ve ever worked with Corporate Director VI Ed Bestoso, I would love to hear from you.
 Please tell us when you met him, how he helped you, and what the experience was like.
 Just leave a comment below to share your thoughts.
 I look forward to hearing from you.